murphyhjohn/IBC-subtype-survival/README.md

     -   there are clinical and pathological measurements for 2016-217 only. clinical was taken before surgery to remove tumor and pathological was taken after.
 I think they best way to handle this would be to just group together. this can be mentioned in the limitations.

     -   I also recode to create a N stage variable with 5 categories: N0, N1, N2, N3, NX.
 NX means lymph nodes could not be evaluated.
 213 individuals have this, should they be dropped?

+    -   **drop the 213 individuals who have NA N stage. this is an important covariate.**

 -   **DERIVED AJCC M, 7TH ED (2010-2015), DERIVED SEER COMBINED M (2016-2017)** and **DERIVED EOD 2018 M**